finos/regular-table/examples/row_mouse_selection.md

 };
 ```
 And we'll need a way to split all the matching range `RowSelection`s.
 This one's
-a bit dense, but lets walk through it.
+a bit dense, but let's walk through it.

 We iterate through the `selections` and find matches based on the overlap of `y0`s and
 `y1`s similar to our `matchingRowSelections()` helper.
 If it's a matching range